 Having ticked off my entire downtown sightseeing list, I headed back to the hotel to regroup.
 I’d been impressed by the number of juice shops and grab-and-go healthy food places I’d seen, and popped into one to order a smoothie and small salad to go.
 While I waited, I chatted to the Filipino employee who’d been living in Kuwait for seven years and gave me some insight into the foreign work force there.

 I’d considered trying to make an appointment at the highly regarded House of Mirrors with my newfound freetime, but my jetlag had another idea and I barely emerged from my coma-like mid-day nap.
 Similar to Philadelphia’s Magic Gardens or Utila’s Treetanic Bar or Central Florida’s Whimzeland, it’s meant to be a mosaic masterpiece and I’m sad I missed it.
 However, with visits by appointment only, you definitely need to plan ahead.
-With more time still, I might also have visited Failaka Island, gone scuba diving, or headed out to the desert in search of a camel ride.
+With more time still, I might also have visited Failaka Island, gone scuba diving, checked out the new design-forward Habitat Museum, or headed out to the desert in search of a camel ride.
 The few who had been warned me that Kuwait was boring, but I could have easily filled another day or two.

 Instead, I headed straight for my last stop: the iconic Kuwait Towers.